popeindustries/nodeconf-oslo-2016/README.md

 [STEP] ...we did record 31 sessions from North Korea, so maybe that counts as big in North Korea

 ### mobile
-[STEP] In 2007, if you wipped out your top-of-the-line Nokia N95, Yr would have looked something like this
+[STEP] In 2007, if you pulled out your top-of-the-line Nokia N95, Yr would have looked something like this

-[STEP] Unfortunately, in 2012, if you wipped out your top-of-the-line iPhone, Yr would still have looked something like this...
+[STEP] Unfortunately, in 2012, if you pulled out your top-of-the-line iPhone, Yr would still have looked something like this...

 [STEP] ...though with a little bit of work, you could opt for the desktop version instead